Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Indigenous Program (First Nations, Inuit and Métis Candidates)

-We have established a dedicated selection process for candidates of Indigenous ancestry as part of our mission to improve access to better health care for First Nations, Inuit and Métis peoples and to better serve society’s needs.
+The University of Ottawa is committed to increasing access to postsecondary education for First Nations, Métis and Inuit learners to improve access to health care for First Nations, Inuit and Métis peoples and to better serve society’s needs.

-• Proof of Indigenous ancestry, as per the University of Ottawa’s policy on Eligibility for Focused Admissions, Scholarships and Bursaries for First Nations, Inuit and Métis people [PDF].
+• Proof of Indigenous identity, as per the University of Ottawa Eligibility for Focused Admissions, Scholarships and Bursaries for First Nations, Inuit and Métis People academic regulation.

-• A letter of recommendation from your First Nation, band council, tribal council, treaty organization, or community or organizational affiliation.
+• A letter of recommendation from your First Nation, Band Council, Tribal Council, Treaty organization, or your community or organizational affiliation.

 Francophone Candidates Outside Ontario and Quebec – The Consortium national de formation en santé (CNFS)